netromdk/vermin/README.rst

-exception context cause (``raise .. from ..``), ``dict`` comprehensions, infix matrix multiplication, ``"..".format(..)``, imports (``import X``, ``from X import Y``, ``from X import *``), function calls wrt. name and kwargs, ``strftime`` + ``strptime`` directives used, and function, function and variable annotations, array typecodes, codecs error handler names and encodings.
+exception context cause (``raise .. from ..``), ``dict`` comprehensions, infix matrix multiplication, ``"..".format(..)``, imports (``import X``, ``from X import Y``, ``from X import *``), function calls wrt. name and kwargs, ``strftime`` + ``strptime`` directives used, and function, function and variable annotations, ``continue`` in ``finally`` block, array typecodes, codecs error handler names and encodings.
 It tries to detect and ignore user-defined functions, classes, arguments, and variables with names that clash with library-defined symbols.

 The project is fairly well-tested with **1307** unit and integration tests.